-results, the number of reachable configurations is too large to be contained in memory (Figure 3.a).
+When checking the properties of a model, a model-checker explores all the model behaviors and checks whether the properties are true or not.
+Most of the time, as shown by previous results, the number of reachable configurations is too large to be contained in memory (Figure 3.a).
 We propose to restrict model behavior by composing it with an environment that interacts with the model.
 The environment enables a subset of the behavior of the model.
-This technique can reduce the complexity of the exploration by limiting the scope of the verification to precise system behaviors related to some specific environmental conditions.
+This technics can reduce the complexity of the exploration by limiting the scope of the verification to precise system behaviors related to some specific environmental conditions.

-This reduction is computed in two stages: Contexts are first identified by the user (context{i}, $i \in [1..n]$ in Figure 3.b).
+This reduction is computed in two stages: Contexts are first identified by the user (context_i, $i \in [1..n]$ in Figure 3.b).
 They correspond to patterns of use of the component being modeled.
-The aim is to circumvent the combinatorial explosion by restricting the behavior system with an environment describing different configurations in which one wishes to check requirements.
+The aim is to circumvent the combinatorial explosion by restricting the behavior system with an environment describing different configurations in which one wishes check the requirements.
 Then each context is automatically partitioned into a set of sub-contexts.
 Here we precisely define these two aspects implemented in our approach.